 However, the US appeared not to entirely rule out such possibilities, as the draft's Article 8 indicated that others "who planned, instigated, ordered, committed, or otherwise aided and abetted in the planning, preparation, or execution" of crimes might also be held individually responsible for them, including subordinates who acted pursuant to a superior order.
-Similarly, although Articles 17 and 19 suggested that prosecutors might charge only senior leaders, they could pursue such charges by investigating lower-downs as regards their involvement.221 Nevertheless, the UN also interpreted the draft to mean that in practice the US envisaged prosecution only of "senior members of the Khmer Rouge leadership,"222 whereas, in fact, the US hope was that UN Security Council acceptance of this language could lay the foundation for a reasonably broad, but not unlimited, prosecutorial latitude to go after Khmer Rouge at the leadership level.223 As the US belatedly explained to the UN, it believed that given Hun Sen's likely resistance to a tribunal for fear of the political instability it might bring down upon him if he appeared to be voluntarily agreeing to prosecutions, it was necessary for the Security Council to have competence over the matter in order initially to impose a trial of the Khmer Rouge "top leadership," with which Hun Sen could say he had no choice but to go along and which would create "the possibility of conducting a broader investigation and judicial process within the country."224
+Similarly, although Articles 17 and 19 suggested that prosecutors might charge only senior leaders, they could pursue such charges by investigating lower-downs as regards their involvement.
+224 Nevertheless, the UN also interpreted the draft to mean that in practice the US envisaged prosecution only of "senior members of the Khmer Rouge leadership," 225 whereas, in fact, the US hope was that UN Security Council acceptance of this language could lay the foundation for a reasonably broad, but not unlimited, prosecutorial latitude to go after Khmer Rouge at the leadership level.
+226 As the US belatedly explained to the UN, it believed that given Hun Sen's likely resistance to a tribunal for fear of the political instability it might bring down upon him if he appeared to be voluntarily agreeing to prosecutions, it was necessary for the Security Council to have competence over the matter in order initially to impose a trial of the Khmer Rouge "top leadership," with which Hun Sen could say he had no choice but to go along and which would create "the possibility of conducting a broader investigation and judicial process within the country."22 brought to justice."

-Meanwhile, in the context of conversations with Hammarberg in April-May 1998 about implementing the June 1997 letter, Hun Sen welcomed the idea of a Group of Experts and "stated that it was important that the Khmer Rouge leaders at long last were brought to justice."
 He talked about a plan to arrest "the three," by which Hammarberg understood Hun Sen to mean the then still at large former CPK "ringleaders" on Hun Sen's list of eight: Nuon Chea, Mok and Khieu Samphan.
 On Ieng Sary, Hun Sen insisted that the pardon/amnesty decree was formulated in a way that did not protect him from new procedures relating to genocide.
-In fact, he said, he had convinced leng Sarv to be available if a tribunal was set up.
-This appeared to include leng Sary as a fourth suspect within the notion of "leaders" or "senior members of ... the leadership" then being mentioned in UN and US circles.
+In fact, he said, he had convinced Ieng Sary to be available if a tribunal was set up.
+This appeared to include Ieng Sary as a fourth suspect within the notion of "leaders" or "senior members of ... the leadership" then being mentioned in UN and US circles.
 Hun Sen also explained he was concerned that as long as "he was still working on convincing the remaining KR units to give up the fighting," there was a risk that public discussions about bringing "Khmer Rouge leaders" to a tribunal might "discourage further defections."
 This appeared to leave open the door to expanding the scope of the prosecution once these defections had been achieved.
-Reviewing his talks with Hun Sen and others in Cambodia, Hammarberg remarked there seemed "to be a general understanding that only leaders and the worst killers and torturers would be tried."225
+Reviewing his talks with Hun Sen and others in Cambodia, Hammarberg remarked there seemed "to be a general understanding that only leaders and the worst killers and torturers would be tried."
+228